 Presentation to the Federal Executive Board 1-Aug-2017 (pdf, 2.4 MB)

-This example demonstrates the use of a color ramp with an aerial photo to illustrate depth of flooding in leveed areas.
-This project also provided unsteady modeling to create a map of how quickly each area would flood (see image on right side of this page):
+This example demonstrates the use of a color ramp with an aerial photo to illustrate depth of flooding in leveed areas:

-Return to Missouri Silver Jackets main web page
+Return to the Kansas Silver Jackets main web page